hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="activedirectorycheckoutlibrary"></a>
 # **ActiveDirectoryCheckOutLibrary**
-> void ActiveDirectoryCheckOutLibrary (string name, ActiveDirectoryCheckOutLibraryRequest activeDirectoryCheckOutLibraryRequest, string adMountPath = null)
+> void ActiveDirectoryCheckOutLibrary (ActiveDirectoryCheckOutLibraryRequest activeDirectoryCheckOutLibraryRequest, string name, string adMountPath = "ad", TimeSpan? wrapTTL = null)

 Check a service account out from the library.